redrambles/Accelerate/wp-content/plugins/mailchimp-for-wp/readme.txt

 *Adding sign-up methods for your MailChimp lists to your WordPress site should be easy.
 With this plugin, it finally is.*

-MailChimp for WordPress lets you create a highly customizable sign-up form which you can display wherever you want it to display using a simple shortcode, widget or template function.
-You can also add MailChimp sign-up checkboxes to various forms on your site, like your comment or contact forms.
+MailChimp for WordPress lets you create a highly customizable sign-up form.
+You can show the form anywhere you want using a simple shortcode, widget or template function.
+You can also add MailChimp sign-up checkboxes to various other forms on your site, like your comment or contact forms.

 = MailChimp Sign-Up Forms =
-Easily create sign-up forms for your MailChimp list and display it using a simple shortcode, a widget or PHP function.
+Easily create sign-up forms for your MailChimp list(s).
+Display the form using a simple shortcode, widget or PHP function.

-= Sign-Up Checkboxes =
+= Newsletter Sign-Up Checkboxes =
-Add MailChimp sign-up checkboxes to *any* form on your website.
-The plugin offers built-in integration with comment forms, registration forms, Contact Form 7, BuddyPress, bbPress and WordPress MultiSite.
+Add MailChimp sign-up checkboxes to *any* form on your site.
+The plugin comes with built-in integration for your comment form, Contact Form 7, WooCommerce checkout and many more so people can subscribe to your MailChimp list from any form on your site.

 **MailChimp for WordPress, at a glance..**

 - Simple.
 All you need is your MailChimp API key.
 - Customizable.
-Have the form fields generated for you or use your own customized HTML.
+Have the MailChimp form fields generated for you or use your own customized HTML.
 - Beautiful.
 Choose one of the default form themes or use your own styles.
 - Integrates with Contact Form 7, WooCommerce checkout and other popular form plugins.
 - Developer friendly.